forbesmyester/aws-lambda-cron/README.md

 ### The problems

-My biggest problem was that I associated the scheduled running of a Lambda with the Lambda product itself as you configure it within the Lambda wizard when doing it manually.
+My biggest problem was that I associated the scheduled running of a Lambda with the Lambda product itself as you configure it within the wizard when doing it manually.
 Seems this is not really the case and attempting to use [`aws_lambda_event_source_mapping`](https://www.terraform.io/docs/providers/aws/r/lambda_event_source_mapping.html) got me nowhere.

 ### The solution